rexcoleman/Data-Driven-Defense-Adapting-Data-Science-Methodologies-for-Cybersecurity-Excellence/README.md

 - **Implementing real-time data analysis** to continuously monitor and detect anomalies as they happen, providing immediate insights and alerts.
 - **Conducting regular model updates** to ensure the models remain effective against new and evolving threats, adapting to changes in the threat landscape.

+By integrating data science deeply into cybersecurity practices, the e-commerce platform can maintain a robust security posture, protecting its users and their data from a wide array of cyber threats.
+This proactive and data-driven approach ensures that the platform remains secure in a constantly evolving digital landscape.

 #### 4.2.2 Security-Oriented Agile Methodology

 **Overview:**